 If you want to make your own investment decisions but are coming from a beginner knowledge level, Stash is a great choice for your needs.
 Stash lets you invest starting with as little as $5, and helps you pick your investments while educating you on investments as you go.

 Not only is Stash a trading and investment app, it is an app filled with articles and tips to help you level up your investment knowledge each time you access your account.
-Investments go into ETFs, which are curated into various investment themes, like innovation or environment, with the help of Stash’s built-in investment coach.
+Investments go into single stocks and ETFs, which are curated into various investment themes, like innovation or environment, with the help of Stash’s built-in investment coach.

 Stockpile lets you buy and sell stocks like most other stock trading apps, but it also allows you to gift single shares of stock or buy fractional shares with a very low 99-cent trade fee.
 For your own account, fractional trades lets you buy high-valued stocks such as Google, Amazon and Berkshire Hathaway without paying $1,000 or more per share.
 You can invest in a portion of a share instead with a much lower minimum investment.